Why Elangomat

 From Native American languages:

-None of these are the correct plural form in the original language.
+None of these is the correct plural form in the original language.

 Elangomat Has Been Anglicized